CrayLabs/SmartSim/doc/ensemble.rst

-In ``Ensemble`` simulations, a replica strategy involves the creation of identical or closely related ``Models`` within an ``Ensemble``, allowing for the assessment of how a system responds to the same set of parameters under multiple instances.
-Users may use the `replicas` initializer argument to create a specified number of identical ``Model`` members.
+In ``Ensemble`` simulations, a replica strategy involves the creation of identical or closely related ``Models`` within an ``Ensemble``, allowing for the assessment of how a system responds to the same set of parameters under multiple ``Model`` instances.
+Users may use the `replicas` factory method argument to create a specified number of identical ``Model`` members.

 Examples
 --------
-We demonstrate two examples for initializing an ``Ensemble`` using the replicas strategy.
+We provide two examples for initializing an ``Ensemble`` using the replicas creation strategy.

 Example 1 : Replica Creation with ``RunSettings`` and `replicas`